kimfucious/netlify-forms-formik/README.md

 </form>
 ```

-> :point_up: This is obviously just an example, so make sure that there is one-to-one match here whereby each input corresponds with a respective input element/Field component in your Formik form.
+> :point_up: This is obviously just an example, so make sure that there is one-to-one match here, whereby each input corresponds with a respective input element/Field component in your Formik form.

 ### 2) Add additional `initial values` to the Formik form